 Not having a clear policy for managing employee expenses for your business could spell trouble for your employees, your management team and your company’s bottom line.
 Employees may overestimate what they’re spending and demand reimbursement.
 You could be paying for items that in no way benefit your business.
 Employees who don’t get paid what they feel they deserve can get angry with your company and talk about it negatively to peers.

 Having a defined strategy and documentation to support it protects your business.
-Just consider the impact a simple travel policy has on employees.
-A 2016 study by the Global Business Travel Association found for 79 percent of business travelers, the company policy had the most significant impact on their travel decisions, more so than convenience or cost.
 If you build it, your employees will have to follow it.
-Use these tips to optimize employee expenses while keeping employees and clients satisfied.
+Use these tips for managing employee expenses while keeping employees and clients satisfied.

 Get an Accountable Expense Reimbursement Plan

 An Accountable Expense Reimbursement Plan is a business plan that complies with standards set forth by the Internal Revenue Service, which allows your business to reimburse employee expenses on a tax-deductible basis.
 Expenses that fit within the plan must have a business connection and may include travel expenses, including meals and entertainment, as well as supplies purchased for business.
 Employees must report their expenses to you within a set amount of time, and any excess reimbursements that are greater than the allowable amount must be returned.
 You can find more information and how to report on these plans here.

 As a business, you aren’t required to turn in every employee receipt to the IRS, but you must retain documentation for at least three years in case there’s an inquiry.
 The IRS will want proof that you have a plan in place for employees, which brings us to the next step.

 Develop a Transparent Outline to Manage Employee Expenses